gauravhegade/PDA-Visualizer/README.md

-# Pushdown automata visualizer on an Interactive website
+# Pushdown automata visualizer on an interactive website

 <b>
 Note: This project was built as a part of Experiential Learning for the course Theory of Computation, and will be no longer developed or maintained once the course/semester ends.